csskevin/TableDude/README.md

 # Documentation

-There are two main components:
+There are four main components:

 - Parser (This parses HTML Tables to PHP Arrays)
 - Converter (Let's you convert and group PHP Arrays)
+- Analysis (Analyzes a table)
+- Tools (Some tools to modify the tables)

 ## Parser
 ### \TableDude\Parser\SimpleParser